 Department Chair's Message

-Electrical Engineering is the largest and most diverse technological field in the world.
+Electrical & Computer Engineering is the largest and most diverse technological field in the world.
 With more than 370,000 members in over 160 countries, Institute of Electrical and Electronic Engineers “is the world's leading association for the advancement of technology.”
 The IEEE publishes more than 130 transactions, journals, and magazines; the Institute is composed of 39 professional societies concerned with such topics as computers {networking, hardware, software}, communications {mobile, wireless, land line, satellite, internet, broadcast, sonar & radar}; consumer electronics {radio, tv, pda, digital cameras, hi fi, mp3, cd, dvd players}; energy, power generation and transmission; illumination; transportation {anti-lock brakes, auto-pilots, electronic suspension, cruise & stability control} instrumentation & sensors {gps}, biomedical technology {diagnostics and imaging}; and robotics.
 Information technology is an electrical engineering enterprise and every day terms such as “802.11b” {Wi Fi} and “1394'” {Firewire} are IEEE standards.
 Electrical engineers successfully pursue careers not only in practice and applied scientific research, but also in a wide range of non-technical areas such as corporate management, finance, and commerce.

 1. Microelectronics, Photonics and Nanotechnology